mattbierner/blog.mattbierner.com/_posts/2013-12-08-incremental-parser-combinators-in-javascript.md

 the parser backtracks when `’b’` is encountered.
 This restores a parser state at chunk 0.
 Instead of requesting another chunk 1 be provided, the parser should use the chunk 1 that was provided to complete the parsing.

 Therefore, a chunk map must be stored external to the parser state to ensure the input stream is consistent even when backtracking.
-Otherwise, the incremental parser would require a new chunk 1 values for each backtracking.
+Otherwise, the incremental parser would require a new chunk 1 value for each backtracking.

 # Implementation Overview
 A custom parser state for incremental parsing chunked input is defined.
 The incremental state tracks the id of the working chunk.
 When it runs out of data for a chunk, it reifies the current parser execution and abortively returns a request for the next chunk.
-An `Session` data structure stores chunks.
+A `Session` data structure stores chunks.
 The `provide` operation provides chunks for requests while `finish` signals the end of file.

 #### Structures
 `IncrementalState` - `ParserState` used for incremental parsing.
 Wraps an internal `ParserState` state.